abbasamiri/abbasamiri.github.io/_posts/2021-07-30-bounded_context_in_domain_driven_design.md

 ## Shipping Bounded context

-The  Shipping bounded context must handle following use-cases:
+The  Shipping bounded context must handle the following use-cases:

 1. A customer can request a drone to pick up goods from a business that is registered with the drone delivery service.
 2. The sender generates a tag (barcode or RFID) to put on the package.